Easy Chicken Teriyaki Recipe (30 minute dinner)

 This dish is simple, flavorful, and universally loved: the sweet-savory glaze clings perfectly to tender chicken, making every bite comforting and satisfying.

-Best of all, this homemade chicken teriyaki recipe comes together in under 30 minutes, making it perfect for weeknight dinners, meal prep, or serving alongside rice and vegetables for a balanced, family-friendly meal.
+Best of all, this easy chicken teriyaki recipe comes together in under 30 minutes, making it perfect for weeknight dinners, meal prep, or serving alongside rice and vegetables for a balanced, family-friendly meal.

 Heads up: This post contains affiliate links.
 That means I may earn a small commission if you buy through them — at no extra cost to you.
 Thanks for supporting Drew Eats!